cypator/splate-api/source/index.html.md

 ## FIX Post Trade

-For clients or partners requiring a post trade message, and that can code to the Cypator FIX API the following Trade Capture Report (AE) message will be sent.
+For clients or partners requiring a post-trade message (support only for Taker API), and that can code to the Cypator FIX API the following Trade Capture Report (AE) message will be sent.
-In addition, in the event of a communication breakdown, the client can send a “Request Trade Capture Report” message and include in it all the Order Id’s for which they want to verify if a trade was created or not.
+In addition, in the event of a communication breakdown, the client can send a “Request Trade Capture Report” message and include in it all the Order IDs for which they want to verify if a trade was created or not.

 ## FIX Messages, Products and Support
 * The API supports the following:
   * FIX version 4.4 (recommended) and 4.2
-  * Single session or Dual session
+  * Single session or Dual session.
-  * Product type - Spot trading only
+  * Product type - Spot trading only.
-  * Assets - any crypto coin and FIAT currency is supported.
-Limitations on what Assets are allowed are defined in the application and business agreement
+  * Assets - any crypto coin and FIAT currency are supported.
+Limitations on what Assets are allowed are defined in the application and business agreement.
-  * For fix 4.2 and 4.4 dual sessions - if we receive a message on the wrong session- it will be rejected.
-In addition, Fix4.2 doesn’t support all message types.
+  * For FIX 4.2 and FIX 4.4 dual sessions - if we receive a message on the wrong session- it will be rejected.
+In addition, FIX 4.2 doesn’t support all message types.

 | Message type                          | Fix Version Supported | Market Session   | Trading Session |
 | ------------------------------------- | --------------------- | ---------------- |-----------------|